 Assertions

-Aassertions are used to assert that an actual value matches an expected value.
-They are methods of the Tester\Assert.
+Assertions are used to confirm that the actual value matches the expected value.
+They are methods of the Tester\Assert class.

-Most assertions can also have an optional $description that appears in the error message if the expectation fails.
+Most assertions can also have an optional description in the $description parameter, which is displayed in the error message if the expectation fails.

 use Tester\Assert;